 Pick #5 Pop Toobs

-Pop Toobs are irresistibly engaging for children and adults too.
+Pop Toobs are irresistibly engaging child therapy toys.
 You can’t help but squeeze them together and pull them apart to hear the pop sounds.
 They are great tools for helping pediatric clients use both hands in play, engage in larger movements of the arm, and expand the web space.
 For patients that try to avoid palmar contact, these are motivating enough to entice the client to pull and push with incidental palmar interaction with a novel texture.
 The different colors and fun texture provide selection and tactile input as well.

 There are so many great tools out there to help pediatric patients meet their hand therapy goals that we couldn’t just pick 5!
 Here are some honorable mentions we think would be great at expanding your tool box.
-Let us know what tools you’ve found that work great for your pediatric patients!
+Let us know what tools for therapy with toys you’ve found that work great for your pediatric patients!

 Sign-up to Get Updates Straight to Your Inbox!